0TheFlare0/finalProject/README.md

 >         Working out background to be able to run.
 >         testing out score keeper/ lives/ timer/ increasing speed/ increasing power

+## In Depth Breakdown
+> Week12: We added the sprites that we made into the the settings.py as well as
+> ship.py.
+We also added fixed some miss understandings of Python Crash Course
+> with the code that is in ship.py as well as settings.py.
+We also tried figuring out how GitHub works
+> and how to have it so files will sync between Visual Studio Code and GitHub

+> Week13: We added more sprites into the image folder and converted them into PNG images.
+We also found out and
+> succesfully found out how to sync Visual Studio Code with so that when we update the code within Visual Studio
+> Code, it automatically updates in GitHub.
+We also tried to fixe the problem with the screen and images not
+> displaying by using the pygame.image.load() line of code.
+We then started on making it so the ship can actually
+> move

+> Week14: We were successful in making the ship actually move and now it can also move with WASD instead of the
+> arrow keys.
+We also made it so the ship now has boarders so that it can not move outside the boarder.

+> Week15: We were successful in making the ship shoot a limited ammount of bullets as well as started to figure
+> out how to put in the boss into the already almost done code files like main and game_functions.
+Stil working
+> on getting the background to work with us

+> Week16: We are currently implimenting the boss into the game.
+We have the boss appear on screen as well as move,
+> but it currently has now borders, so it just flys of screen
+>    Now the Boss.png does not even load on screen
+> '''

 ## Sources
 > https://www.pygame.org/docs/ref/key.html